bosnet/sebak/docs/consensus.md

     * key points
         * ***Txm*** has valid format and can be unserializable
         * is already in block?
-        * is already in 'waiting slot', 'voting slot' or 'reserved slot'
+        * is already in 'waiting box', 'voting box' or 'reserved box'

     * if validated,
         * store ***Txm*** in ***Txh***
     * if not,
         * abondon it

+* if validated
+    1. check in the `voting box` or `reserved box`
+    	- if exists in the `voting box`,
+    		1. ignore it
+    	- if exists in the `reserved box`,
+    		- if state is `init`
+    			1. the ballot in the `reserved box` moves to `waiting box`
+    		- if not,
+    			1. ignore it
+    1. check in the `waiting box`
+    	- if not,
+    		1. add it and node also add with current node
+    	- if exists,
+    		1. add to `waiting box`

 * broadcast ***Txm*** to the validators of node
     * Each node receive ***Txm*** and make ***Ba*** and then, broadcast it

 * The node will wait ***Ba***, to check 100% threshold to receive from all the **connected** validators
     * If passed,
-        - ***hash** of ***Txm*** will be added to 'voting slot'
+        - ***hash** of ***Txm*** will be added to 'voting box'
-        - remove from 'waiting slot'
+        - remove from 'waiting box'
-    * If expired in 2 minute, it will be moved to 'reserved slot'
+    * If expired in 2 minute, it will be moved to 'reserved box'

-* when adding 'voting slot', the new ***Ba*** will be checked,
+* when adding 'voting box', the new ***Ba*** will be checked,
     - is already in block?
-    - is already in 'voting slot', 'reserved slot' or 'reserved slot'
+    - is already in 'voting box', 'reserved box' or 'reserved box'

 ### `SIGN` → `ACCEPT`